-Part of the application process is a 44 question questionnaire to assess your experience, on completion Fill in as much information as feasible about your scope of writing experience.
+Part of the application process is a 44 question questionnaire to assess your experience on completion.
+Fill in as much information as feasible about your scope of writing experience.
 Unfortunately, this platform is not open worldwide.

-Website – WriterAccess.com
+TRY IT NOW – WriterAccess.com

-3. Create A Website.
+3. Create A portfolio Website.

-How To Promote Your Freelancing Services.
+4. Promote Your Freelancing Services.

 Talent is not everything.

-The highest-paid freelancers don’t have more skillset than you, all they do is present themselves to be more appealing, and charge more.
+The highest-paid freelancers don’t have more skillset than you; all they do is present themselves to be more appealing and charge more.